The Kite Runner: Part III

 Amir meets the Taliban leader, who reveals himself as Assef.
 Sohrab is being kept at Assef's house as a dancing boy.
 Assef agrees to relinquish him if Amir can escape the room alive.
-Assef then badly beats Amir with his brass knuckles, breaking several bones and splitting his lip, until Sohrab uses a slingshot to fire a brass ball into Assef's left eye, saving Amir and carrying out Hassan's threat from long ago.
-Sohrab helps Amir out of the house, where he passes out and wakes up in a hospital.
+Assef then badly beats Amir with his brass knuckles, breaking several bones and splitting his lip, before attempting to bash his head in with a chair.
+However, Sohrab attacks the distracted Assef and gouges out his eye by mutilating it with a small rock.
+Assef screams, crashes into the furniture and collapses, allowing Amir and Sohrab to flee.
+Assef is last seen in agony as his guards attempt to fix what remains of his eye, and Amir never sees or hears from him again.

 Amir tells Sohrab of his plans to take him back to America and possibly adopt him.
 However, American authorities demand evidence of Sohrab's orphan status.
-Amir tells Sohrab that he may have to go back to an orphanage for a little while as they have encountered a problem in the adoption process, and Sohrab, terrified about returning to an orphanage, attempts suicide via drowning.
+Amir tells Sohrab that he may have to go back to an orphanage for a little while as they have encountered a problem in the adoption process, and Sohrab, terrified about returning to an orphanage, attempts suicide by cutting his wrists.
 Amir eventually manages to take him back to the United States with the help of Soraya.
 After his adoption, Sohrab refuses to interact with Amir or Soraya until Amir reminisces about Hassan and kites and shows off some of Hassan's tricks one day.
-After Amir helps Sohrab win his first kite fight, Sohrab only gives a lopsided smile, but Amir takes it with all his heart as he runs the kite for Sohrab, saying, "For you, a thousand times over" like Hassan did many years ago.
+After Amir helps Sohrab win his first kite fight, Sohrab only gives a lopsided smile, but Amir takes it with all his heart as he runs the kite for Sohrab, saying, "For you, a thousand times over" mirroring Hassan's love towards him in his youth, and completing his redemption.

-Characters

-Protagonist

-Amir (named Amir Qadiri in 2007 film adaptation, surname is not given in book) is the protagonist and narrator of the novel.
-Khaled Hosseini acknowledged that the character is "an unlikable coward who failed to come to the aid of his best friend" for much of the duration of the story; consequently, Hosseini chose to create sympathy for Amir through circumstances rather than the personality he was given until the last third of the book.
-Born into a Pashtun family in 1963, his mother died while giving birth to him.
-As a child, he enjoys storytelling and is encouraged by Rahim Khan to become a well-known writer.
-At age 18, he and his father flee to America following the Soviet Military invasion of Afghanistan, where he pursues his dream of being a writer.